-- · Rider's Seat Removal

-- · Battery Removal

-- Swinging Arm Removal

-- 1. Disconnect the electrical connector for the rear suspension unit preload motor.
+- Remove the rider's seat (see Rider's Seat Removal). - Disconnect the battery, negative (black) lead first. - Remove the swinging arm (see Swinging Arm Removal). - 1.
+Disconnect the electrical connector for the rear suspension unit preload motor.

 2. Remove the bolt securing the rear suspension unit to its upper mounting and remove the unit.
-Discard the lock nut.
+Discard the lock nut